Updated March 31, 2026

 - Commercial auto liability minimums in Ohio are $25,000/$50,000/$25,000 for vehicles used in the business.

-- Ohio requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how you document coverage when renting shop or storage space.
+- Most commercial leases in Ohio require proof of general liability coverage, which can affect how you document coverage when renting shop or storage space.

 - The Ohio Department of Insurance regulates business insurance placement in the state, so quote requests should match your business structure and operations.